mehulghosal/NexGenMath/README.md

 * We are both juniors in high school, and although we are very STEM oriented students, we sometimes have trouble understanding math class
 * Abstract math is had enough; not having good teachers makes comprehending difficult topics near impossible
 * We spent hours trying to teach ourselves these subjects - even the most comprehensive study helpers, like Khan Academy or Youtube don't have everything we want
-* there are decent teachers online, but not enough practice problems are available to test our understanding
+* There are decent teachers online, but not enough practice problems are available to test our understanding
-* the few problems you might scrap together rarely, if ever come with helpful solutions
+* The few problems you might scrap together rarely, if ever come with helpful solutions

 ## The App
 * The app we built, called 'Nex Gen Math' is meant to solve these problems